Photovoltaic effect: Solar cells

-In most photovoltaic applications the radiation is sunlight, and the devices are called solar cells.
+In most photovoltaic applications, the radiation source is sunlight, and the devices are called solar cells.
 In the case of a semiconductor p–n (diode) junction solar cell, illuminating the material creates an electric current because excited electrons and the remaining holes are swept in different directions by the built-in electric field of the depletion region.

 The AC PV is operated at the non-equilibrium conditions.
 The first study was based on a p-Si/TiO2 nanofilm.
 It is found that except for the DC output generated by the conventional PV effect based on a p–n junction, AC current is also produced when a flashing light is illuminated at the interface.
 The AC PV effect does not follow Ohm's law, being based on the capacitive model that the current strongly depends on the frequency of the chopper, but voltage is independent of the frequency.
 The peak current of AC at high switching frequency can be much higher than that from DC.
 The magnitude of the output is also associated with the light absorption of materials.